rebeca-august/drum-kit/README.md

-### Get the party started with this easy-to-use Drum-kit.
+### Get the party started with this easy-to-use Drum-kit 🥳

 #### [See project](https://rebeca-august.github.io/drum-kit/)